How can I get my manuscript reviewed as quickly as possible?

 How might my manuscript change during the final editorial process?

-Once the Editorial Manager has your source files, your document will be prepared for inclusion in both the online and print versions of Spora.
-When all such mark-up edits are complete, you can expect an email from the Editorial Manager asking for your approval of the final, publishable version.
+Once the Editorial Manager has your source files, your document will undergo layout edits and minor copyediting to make it adhere to the style guidelines of Spora.
+When all such edits are complete, you can expect an email from the Editorial Manager asking for your approval of the final, publishable version.
 At this time any requests for changes to the manuscript should only be in response to any adjustments made by the Editorial Manager.